ecastells/revolut-money-transfers/README.md

 #### Retrieve a list of Transactions

-The following request retrieves a list of account:
+The following request retrieves a list of transactions:

      GET /transaction?status=<status>